Master Teapots and Entropy Algorithms for the Mandelbrot Set: Roots of the spectral determinant for periodic angles

 Consider the set of edges of type $B$ along $\gamma$, and let $h_1, \dots, h_r$ be the heights of the sources of all such edges.
 First, we claim that all $h_i$ are distinct: this is because their targets are $(1, h_i +1)$, and these vertices have to be disjoint by the definition of simple multicycle.
 Moreover, we claim that

 this is because to get from $(1, h_i)$ to the vertex at height $h_{i+1}$ you need to increase the height by $h_{i+1} -1$, and each move raises the height by at most one.
+Note that the $h_i$'s are distinct positive integers, hence their sum is larger or equal than the sum of first $r$ positive integers.
 As a consequence,

 and hence $r \leq \sqrt{2 n}$.
 Hence, since $\Gamma_m$ has $\leq (pm+q)^2$ vertices, there are at most $(pm+q)^{2 \sqrt{2n}}$ choices for the set of sources of edges of type $B$.

 Similarly, consider the heights $h_1', \dots, h_s'$ of the sources of the edges of type $D'$ along $\gamma$.
 Since each of them has target $(q+1, h_i'+1)$, all these heights are different.
 Moreover, we claim that